tidyverse/lubridate/revdep/problems.md

       All declared Imports should be used.
     ```

-# TTAinterfaceTrendAnalysis
+# togglr

-Version: 1.5.3
+Version: 0.1.3

 ## In both

 *   checking package dependencies ...
 ERROR
     ```
-    Package required but not available: ‘tcltk2’
+    Package required but not available: ‘keyring’

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
     ```

-# twilio
+# tsibble

-Version: 0.1.0
+Version: 0.1.2

 ## In both